seek-oss/logger/README.md

 }
 const asyncLocalStorage = new AsyncLocalStorage<MessageContext>();

-// Create a context capture function const captureContext = createLambdaContextCapture();
+const captureContext = createLambdaContextCapture();

-// Configure logger to include the context in all logs const logger = createLogger({
+const logger = createLogger({
   name: 'my-lambda-service',
   mixin: () => ({